Table of Contents

 Talk about happy hormones

-Exercise can help boost your mood.
+- Exercise can help boost your mood.
 Your brain chemistry matters.
-For certain instances, only as daily exercise, can improve brain chemistry.
+For certain instances, only daily exercise can improve brain chemistry.

 Types of exercises

-Research findings have shown that walking can be helpful in lowering blood glucose, thereby improving diabetes control.
+Research findings have shown that walking can help lower blood glucose, thereby improving diabetes control.
 People with diabetes should walk every day for at least 30 minutes.

 Weight training for maintaining muscle